 Market Development programme using the MSD approach in dairy, sheep and beef value chains in Georgia, Azerbaijan and Armenia

-SDC and Mercy Corps Georgia
+SDC, ADA and Mercy Corps Georgia

 The Alliances programme is one of the very first interventions that has taken conscious efforts to mainstream gender and focus on women’s economic empowerment (WEE) in a market development programme.
 There are several key lessons we can learn from the way this programme applied a gender lens throughout their project lifecycle.